TRIP LIST

 We completed our exploring with a quick stop at the New Military Barracks and a longer visit to the Commissariat Store, the top floor of which was turned into a church (All Saints Church) for the Pitcain Islanders on their arrival.
 It's still where the Anglican congregation of Norfolk Island meets.

 By this stage, we were exhausted.
-Back to Endeavour Lodge for a well-earned rest.
+Back to Endeavour Lodge via Queen Elizabeth Lookout for one last look over Kingston and then a well-earned rest.

 Drove back into Burnt Pine this evening for dinner at the Leagues Club.
-Another dinner of local trupeter fish for me and a Chicken Teriyaki for Jill.
+Another dinner of local trumpeter fish for me and a Chicken Teriyaki for Jill.
 All quite nice.